 Pre-hearing meetings of experts

 Another procedural technique that is often considered is a pre-hearing meeting between both experts.
 Although not appropriate in all arbitrations, the idea is that such meetings may facilitate the identification of areas of disagreement that can be narrowed through more informal discussions or areas of agreement that have not been clearly identified or realised.
-Prior to any such meetings, the experts’ communication will likely have been limited to the exchange of written expert reports, and they may feel like they are ‘writing’ past each other.
+Prior to any such meetings, the experts’ communication is likely to have been limited to the exchange of written expert reports, and they may feel like they are ‘writing’ past each other.
 Sitting down together in an effort to identify and understand the basis for any disagreements may prove to be extremely valuable.

 If such a meeting is agreed by the parties or directed by the tribunal, it is important to arrange the procedure in advance so both experts – and the parties and their counsel – have a common understanding of how the meeting will occur.
 Advance preparation can also maximise the likelihood that the meeting is productive.
 When to schedule the meeting, or indeed how many meetings to arrange, are important first steps that depend on the circumstances of the case.